glotzerlab/signac/doc/indexing.rst

 Concept
 =======

-Data spaces managed with **signac** on the file system are immediately searchable, because **signac** creates an index of all relevant files *on the fly* whenever a search operation is executed.
+Data spaces managed with **signac** on the file system are immediately searchable because **signac** creates an index of all relevant files *on the fly* whenever a search operation is executed.
 This data index contains all information about the project's files, their location and associated metadata such as the *signac id* and the *state point*.

 A file index has *one entry per file* and each document has the following fields: